|Posted by micky brown on June 25, 2020 at 6:35 PM||comments (0)|

 ANNUAL GENERAL MEETINGRead Full Post »

 |Posted by Ian Cannons on January 30, 2019 at 11:05 AM||comments (0)|

 27 January 2019

 This was something different for The Friends of Eastcliff Park: we don't usually work in the Rowdens, outside of The Orchard.
 The aim was to uncover the big rhododendrons on the lawn.

 I can just about remember how it was when I was a school there nearly fifty years ago.
 There wa...Read Full Post »

 |Posted by micky brown on January 15, 2019 at 12:10 PM||comments (0)|

 This file is licensed under the Wikipedia Creative Commons Attribution-Share Alike.

-If you are walking past the 5 oaks in the middle of the park, look across the path to the other side and you will see a couple of damaged trees.
-These are badger sc...Read Full Post »
+If you are walking past the 5 oaks in the middle of the park, look across the path to the other side and you will see a c...Read Full Post »

 |Posted by micky brown on January 14, 2019 at 4:05 PM||comments (1)|